dana-akesh/hotel-management-system/README.md

 #Compiles the project, runs test cases, and packages the application as a JAR file located into the target directory.
 .\mvnw package

-#Build a Docker image using the Dockerfile
-docker build -t example3:v1 .

-# Run the Docker container, this command maps port 8080 on your host machine to port 8080 in the container, to allow accessing the application using http://localhost:8080.
-docker run -it --detach --name example3 -p8080:8080 example3:v1

-# Clean the project
-./mvnw clean

-#Stop the container
-docker stop example3

-#Remove the container
-docker rm example3

-docker image tag  example3:v1 mkharma/example3:latest

-docker image push mkharma/example3:latest
 ```

 ## Postman File: